DatGuy1/Windows-Toasts/docs/custom_aumid.rst

 How to use
 ----------

-When initialising :class:`~windows_toasts.windows_toasts.InteractableWindowsToaster`, pass the custom AUMID as notifierAUMID
+When initialising :class:`~windows_toasts.toasters.InteractableWindowsToaster`, pass the custom AUMID as notifierAUMID

 Using an installed AUMID
 ------------------------